yassinsuleiman/DevOps-Docker-Learning/Multi-Container-Project/README.md

 * Apply DevOps best practices (persistence, scalability, configuration)
 * Document & communicate technical projects clearly

-For recruiters & hiring managers: this is not just code — it’s a **showcase of my ability to learn, apply, and ship real DevOps projects**.
+this is not just code — it’s a **showcase of my ability to learn, apply, and ship real DevOps projects**.

 ---